juselius/drifters/README.md

 In order to perform real simulations you will be provided with the following data (in the `data/` folder):

 * A grid definition file: `grid.grd`.
-The grid used in this exericise is unstructured and triangular (obtained from the FVCOM ocean model).
+The grid used in this exercise is unstructured and triangular (obtained from the FVCOM ocean model).
 The grid file has three parts:
   * Line 1 is header with two integers: number of elements (triangles) and number of nodes.
-  * Lines 2 - (nElements + 1) has three integer, indexing coordinates of the corners of each element (triangel).
+  * Lines 2 - (nElements + 1) has three integer, indexing coordinates of the corners of each element (triangle).
   * Lines (nElements + 2) ->  has two real number which are the coordinates of a node in meters in the UTM-33 projection.
 * 24 velocity files `uv-N.dat` containing the current velocity components in m/s
   for each node.
 Each file represents one hour.
-* A particle file `particles.dat` with inital positions for particles, in the UTM-33 projection.
+* A particle file `particles.dat` with initial positions for particles, in the UTM-33 projection.

 ### Simulating trajectories